Let the friendly competition begin.

 To register for classes in the Lunch and Learn Series please visit the Blount County Public Library website

-Member-to-member promotions are needed for September.
+Member-to-member promotions are here for August.
 Submit to the email below.
-Check out the offers from Relocation Division, Home Care Assistance and Cell Phone Repair.
+Check out the offers from Pellissippi State and Gold Crown Vacation Club.
 See these and other promotions at

 .
 New offers are being posted almost daily, so check out the Blount County Chamber of Commerce Member-to-Member promotions online.
 This Member-to-Member Promotional Program offers you and your company the opportunity to market your products and services to the membership.